30-Second Overview

 - Population coverage: 94.36% (2023)

-- Major commercial district coverage: Nearly 100%
+- Major commercial district coverage: nearly 100%

-- Highway coverage: Over 85%
+- Expressway coverage: over 85%

-- High-speed rail coverage: Over 90%
+- High-speed rail corridor coverage: over 90%

 Government Policy Support